 - Bits of cork floating in the wine do not mean the wine is corked.

-- Mould around the top of the cork does not mean the cork is infected with TCA or that the wine will be corked.
+- Mould around the top of the cork does not mean the cork is infected or that the wine will be corked.

 It’s also worth pointing out that wines can be spoiled in other ways.
 Oxidisation being the main culprit – if the wine is exposed to too much air (for example due to a dry and therefore leaky cork), it will taste a bit like vinegar.